vippsas/vipps-psp-api/vipps-psp-api.md

 The PSP uses the card token to process the payment through the acquirer.
 This is the PSP's responsibility.
-Vipps is not involved in the actual payment, Vipps only provides the PSP with the card token
+Vipps is not involved in the actual payment, Vipps only provides the PSP with the card token.

 The PSP then sends Vipps an update on the status of the payment:
 [`POST:/v3/psppayments/updatestatus`](https://vippsas.github.io/vipps-psp-api/#/Vipps%20PSP%20API/updatestatusUsingPOST)